airburst/ExCell/README.md

 # ExCell

 ## A tool to convert Excel spreadsheets into real-time JavaScript calculations
-This app allows users to upload an Excel spreadsheet with `.xlsx` file extension and then generates a JavaScript module with a runnable version of its calculations.
+This app allows users to upload an Excel spreadsheet with a `.xlsx` file extension and then generates a JavaScript module with a runnable version of its calculations.

 A test harness is also created, allowing you to check that calculations are correct before downloading and implementing in your own projects.

 This app relies upon the excellent [formula](https://github.com/FormBucket/formula) library of Excel functions, written in native JavaScript.
 You must either include this library as a dependency (the default in generated code), with `npm install --save formula`, or add an inline script tag in your HTML to import a distribution version of `formula.min.js`.

 ## Preparing Excel Spreadsheets
-The app needs a way to identify which cells are the inputs and outputs of the overall calculation.
+The app needs a way to identify which cells are inputs and outputs of the overall calculation.
 To do this, simply add cell comments using the style:

 ```
 I: My input tag name